-If you answered yes to any of those questions, then you are not alone and you are in the right place.
+If you answered yes to any of those questions, then you are not alone!

 So why is this a problem for you?